intermine/intermine-report-widgets/README.md

-# InterMine Report Widgets Service Reference Implementation
+# InterMine Report Widgets Service & Client

 A [node.js](http://nodejs.org/) reference implementation of a **service** and a **client** for loading and rendering Report Widgets (previously called Displayers).